plotly/python-user-guide/Readme.md

 #### Config file and other files in this repo

-* `config.json`: JSON containing username, api key and stream tokens
+* `config.json`: JSON file containing username, api key and stream tokens

+* `config-sample.json`, `config-stream-sample.json: Sample `config.json` files

-* `my_git.sh`: Git add, commit and push shortcut for this project
+* `my_git.sh`: Re-init. config.json, git add, commit and push

 * `update_footer.sh`: update footer of all notebooks

 * `update_header.sh`: update header of all notebooks

 * `make_folder.sh`: Makes subfolder `Readme.md` files,
-   print header and footer in notebook
+   print header and footer in notebook (to do!)

 * `todo.md`: list of ideas for this project (not official by any means)